United Arab Emirates: Official and widely spoken languages

 The United Arab Emirates is a vibrant country on the southeastern coast of the Arabian Peninsula.
 Known for its luxurious lifestyle and diverse cultural heritage, it’s a melting pot of traditions and languages.
-Arabic is the official language, shaping the nation’s identity and daily life1.
+Arabic is the official language, shaping the nation’s identity and daily life.

 English is also commonly spoken, reflecting the country’s global connections and expatriate communities.
-With a population of over 11 million, the UAE blends native Emiratis with a rich mix of ethnic groups1.
+With a population of over 11 million, the UAE blends native Emiratis with a rich mix of ethnic groups.
 This diversity creates a unique linguistic landscape, influenced by centuries of history and modern globalization.

 Understanding the role of language in the UAE offers insight into its cultural significance.
 It’s a place where tradition meets modernity, and communication bridges diverse communities.
 Explore how this dynamic shapes the country’s identity and global presence.